E-sports: Thomas Kopankiewicz clinches silver for Singapore in Starcraft II

 Kopankiewicz had beaten Vietnam’s Tran Hong Phuc 3-1 in the lower bracket finals on Friday (Dec 6) en route to qualifying for the finals.

-E-sports is making its debut at the Games and this is Singapore’s first SEA Games gold.
+E-sports is making its debut at the Games and this is Singapore’s first SEA Games silver in the sport.

 Born to a Polish father and Chinese mother, Kopankiewicz moved to Singapore when he was four.